 Stuart Forster visits the Pizza Punks Newcastle restaurant in North East England.

-Pizza Punks opened in Newcastle upon Tyne in September 2018.
-I dined as a guest of the restaurant, sampling a starter and one of the pizzas prepared within wood-fired oven of the open kitchen in the course of writing this review.
+When Pizza Punks opened in Newcastle upon Tyne in September 2018 I dined as a guest of the restaurant.
+I sampled a starter and a pizza prepared in wood-fired oven in the course of writing this review.

 The restaurant, on Grey Street, is in Gainsborough House, about 100 metres down from the Theatre Royal.